magento/devdocs/guides/v2.1/cloud/project/new-relic.md

 Using the New Relic dashboard, you can immediately track and find the following:

 -  Monitor applications and transactions encountering slow responses or bottlenecks
--  Investigate customer comments of issues with your site
+-  Investigate customer comments on issues with your site
 -  Identify applications with high transaction time and follow up on queries, calls, and methods with Blackfire
 -  Verify and compare traffic to transaction time